flybywiresim/docs/docs/simbridge/troubleshooting.md

     Windows Dialog creating these automatic rules looks likes like this:
     ![Windows Firewall Dialog](assets/fwrules-dialog.png "Windows Firewall Dialog"){loading=lazy}

-This should now allow access from your browser to Simbridge's remote display.
+This should now allow access from your browser to SimBridge's remote display.

 ## Occupied Port